awsdocs/amazon-transcribe-developer-guide/doc_source/how-it-works-med.md

 Amazon Transcribe Medical enables you to transcribe individual audio content with medical information into text\.

 Transcription methods can be separated into two main categories:
-+ Batch transcription jobs: Transcribing media that have been uploaded into an S3 bucket\.
++ Batch transcription jobs: Transcribing media that have been uploaded into an Amazon S3 bucket\.
 + Streaming transcriptions: Transcribing media streams in real time\.

 Batch transcription jobs can be created with the [AWS CLI](getting-started-cli.md), [AWS Management Console](getting-started-console.md), and various [AWS SDKs](getting-started-sdk.md)\.